Kostia7177/proto-transformer/README.md

 }
 ```
 Note that the first template parameter in server definition must be a protocol.

-Other (non-protocol parameters) may be follow in a random order.
+Other parameters (non-protocol tunings, example above shows just one - "session manager" ) are order-independent.
 Full list of available non-protocol
-tunings sees at the appendix B.
+tunings see at the appendix B. Read 'Server payload signature rules' to keep accordance between it and a protocol.

 And **third**.
 Create a client.
 ```cplusplus